nooh007/8_star_puzzle_solver/README.md

 ## Note
 Some intiale state don't converge to the goal state.
-It is important to check it before running the algorithm.
-In this repository, it is implemented in the node class.
+In that case the program will be unable to solve the puzzle and will output "puzzle not solved".
 In order to understand why some states converge and other don't.
 Please read [this](https://www.geeksforgeeks.org/check-instance-15-puzzle-solvable/) nice explanation.

 Please star the repository, if you use it in your projects or for learning purposes.